 Destiny 2: Lightfall is the game’s next expansion after The Witch Queen.
-Here’s all we know, including all the leaks and rumors we’ve pieced together so far.
+Here’s everything we know about Lightfall so far, including its release date, trailer, story, and the Strand subclass.

 Destiny 2’s Witch Queen expansion was arguably the game’s high point (we said so ourselves), but its ending asked plenty of questions that we don’t yet have answers to.
 The game’s next expansion, Lightfall, has a lot to live up to, but much of it remains shrouded in mystery.